DaveMielke/NBP/b2g/ui/doc/tables.rst

 The representations of these Spanish characters have been designed such that they can be easily recognized.
 The following methods have been used:

-* The lowercase accented letters are represented by adding dot 8 to their corresponding six-dot Spanish literary representations.
+* The lowercase accented letters are rendered by adding dot 8 to their six-dot Spanish literary braille representations.

-* The uppercase accented letters are represented by adding dots 7 and 8 to their corresponding six-dot Spanish literary representations.
+* The uppercase accented letters are rendered by adding dots 7 and 8 to their six-dot Spanish literary braille representations.

-* The inverted punctuation symbols are represented by adding dot 7 to their associated NABCC punctuation symbols.
+* The inverted punctuation symbols are rendered by adding dot 7 to the representation of the associated NABCC punctuation symbol.

 .. include:: tbl-braille-spanish.rst